- Finding a Residence

 Garbage and Recycling

-※ Garbage disposal handbooks in English, Chinese and Korean are also available at ward offices, beatification centers and the Kyoto City International Community House kokoka.
+＊Garbage disposal handbooks in English, Chinese and Korean are also available at ward offices, beatification centers and the kokoka Kyoto City International Community House.

-* If you live in an apartment or condominium where the garbage is collected by a private company, you do not have to use Kyoto City designated bags; transparent bags can be used instead.
-For more information please ask your management company.
+Notes・If you live in an apartment or condominium where the garbage is collected by a private company, you do not have to use Kyoto City designated bags; however, please purchase transparent or semi-transparent bags at supermarkets/convenience stores for disposing of garbage.
+For more information, please ask your landlord/management company.

-* Illegal disposal of garbage is a punishable offense.
-Please be aware that disposing garbage outside of the prescribed standards may result in a fine or jail time.
+・Illegal disposal of garbage is a punishable offense.
+Please be aware that disposing of garbage against the prescribed standards or at non-designated areas may be liable to fines or imprisonment.

 |Garbage type||How to dispose|

-＊Put your garbage bag at the designated collection point by 8:00 AM on collection day, not the previous night.
-Use the garbage bags designated by the city.
+・Put your garbage bag at the designated collection point by 8:00 AM on the collection day, not the previous night.
+Use the garbage bags designated by the city for burnable garbage..

-＊When disposing paper/disposable diapers, first discard the feces in the toilet, then put the diaper in a separate plastic bag and then in the garbage bag
+・When disposing of paper/disposable diapers, first discard the feces in the toilet, then put the diaper in a separate plastic bag and then in the garbage bag.

-＊In order to prevent injuries to persons handling your garbage, wrap sharp objects such as glass or razors with thick paper and place in the middle of the garbage bag before disposal.
+・In order to prevent injuries to persons collecting your garbage, wrap sharp objects such as glass or razors with thick paper and place them in the middle of the garbage bag.

 |Cans, glass bottles, PET bottles||Collected once a week.

-＊Put your garbage bag at the designated collection point by 8:00 AM on collection day.
+・Put your garbage bag at the designated collection point for Recyclable Garbage by 8:00 AM on the collection day.
 Do not put your garbage out the previous night.

-＊Empty the contents of bottles and wash them.
+・Empty the contents of bottles and wash them.
+Do not crush plastic bottles.

-＊Beer and Sake bottles are reusable.
-Please return them to the shop you bought them from, or bring them to the nearest collection point.
+・Beer and Sake bottles are reusable.
+Please return them to the shop you bought them from, or bring them to the nearest collection point at your local ward office or ward branch office.

 |Plastic containers and wrappings